 Overview

-Before starting make sure you have installed stream-chat-react-native as directed in the getting started guide.
+Before starting, install stream-chat-react-native as directed in the getting started guide.

 Creating a Chat Client